FredKSchott/snowpack/www/_template/getting-started.md

     <title>Starter Snowpack App</title>
 ```

+Image: GIF showing adding the css to `index.html` and saving, showing the visual changes as the CSS loads.

 ## Build for production/deployment

-**You should be able to use a bundler because you want to, and not because you need to.** That was the original concept that Snowpack was designed to address.
-Snowpack treats bundling as an optional production optimization, which means you're free to skip over the extra complexity of bundling until you need it.
+OK you've now built the most amazing website ever (or something like that) and you want to launch it.
+It's time to use Snowpack build.

 By default, `snowpack build` will build your site using the same unbundled approach as the `dev` command.

-See ["Optimized Builds"](/#optimized-builds) for more information about connecting bundled (or unbundled) optimization plugins for your production builds.

-When you're ready to deploy your application, run the `snowpack build` command to generate a static production build of your site.
 Building is tightly integrated with your dev setup so that you are guaranteed to get a near-exact copy of the same code that you saw during development.

-Let's add this to package.json
+Let's add this to package.json so it's easier to run on the command line:

 ```diff
   "scripts": {